norcams/docs-enduser/docs/intro.rst

    Before using this cloud service, you should familiarize yourself with our `Terms of Service`_.

-The following educational institutions are allegeable for using NREC for free in private and shared projects, within reasonable resource constraints.
+The following educational institutions are allegeable for using NREC.
 The requirement is that you have a Feide account from any of these universities or colleges.
+NREC is free for UiB and UiO.
+This includes both private and shared projects.

 +----------------------------------------------------------+---------------------------------+
 | University / College / Organization                      | Type of access                  |